 Serving out of the vessel in which the beer was naturally carbonated eliminates any risk of oxygen getting into the beer once the yeast have gone dormant from lagering.
-To date, we have had no instances where we observed off-flavors resulting from the yeast that settled during spunding and deep cold lagering.
-However, if you are concerned about yeast during very long storage periods or need to transport your beer, you can jump from one keg to another (umdrücken), leaving the yeast and precipitated particles behind.
+To date, we have had few instances where we observed off-flavors resulting from the yeast that settled during spunding and deep cold lagering; however, autolysis from carrying over too much yeast into the spunding vessels will accelerate oxidation and flavor loss.
+If you are concerned about yeast during very long storage periods or need to transport your beer, you can jump from one keg to another (umdrücken), leaving the yeast and precipitated particles behind.
 The risk of this method is that is you are transferring without the protection of active yeast.
-Great attention must be paid to ensure that all oxygen is fully removed from the final serving vessel and that all connections are completely airtight and will not introduce oxygen into the beer through a venturi effect.
+Great attention must be paid to ensure that all oxygen is fully removed from the final serving vessel (such as by filling with degassed sanitizing solution and pushing it out with CO2) and that all connections are completely airtight and will not introduce oxygen into the beer through a venturi effect.
+This includes all threaded fittings and especially all o-rings on pin and ball lock keg posts.
 Because it only requires such a small volume of air trapped in the destination keg to oxidize a 20 liter batch of beer, this method is extremely risky and requires further refinement before it can be recommend for anything but short term storage.